Update v5.0 - Preline MCP, AI Prompts, Animated Icons and more. Visit Changelog

-Setting up Preline UI in a Django project using Tailwind CSS.
+Install Preline UI with Django using Tailwind CSS

 This guide assumes you already have a Django project with django-tailwind configured.
 If you haven't set up django-tailwind yet, check out the django-tailwind documentation first.